mrdja026/ai-slop/README.md

 # Testing Lallama 7B Models for general GEN AI

+## TODO

+file structure and how to install

 ## Two point aproach

- - [] Master prompt template without fine tuning
+ - [X] Master prompt template without fine tuning
- - [] Fine tuning with with limited data tests
+ - [X] Fine tuning with with limited data tests
     - in poggers